ExaDev-io/breadboard-samples/samples/CourseCrafter/src/breadboard/outputs/blog_summary.md

   // Define an async function
   async function doWork() {

-    // Do some initial work
+    // Do some work
-    console.log('Step 1');
+    console.log('Doing some work...');

-    // Yield back to main thread
+    // Yield control back to main thread await scheduler.yield();
-    await scheduler.yield();

-    // Do more work after yielding
+    // Do some more work
-    console.log('Step 2');
+    console.log('Doing some more work...');

   }

   // Call the function